dddrrreee/cs240lx-20spr/labs/11-gc/README.md

 this enough!
 Premature optimization is a virus on correctness, and space optimization is even worse than speed.

-but, if you need `free()`, you need it.
+But: if you need `free()`, you need it.
 And the use of arenas and object allocators are a reasonable way to get much of the benefits of a general free without much of the complexity.

 ---------------------------------------------------------------------------
 ### Post-script: A key point about cross-checking